KonstantsinG/EcologicalTaxesCalculator/README.md

 3. Select `Save as...`
 4. Repeat this with `setup.exe` file

 This two file must be in the same folder.
-After installing, run `setup.exe`, *turnn off windows defender if this necessary* and follow the installation wisard instructions.
+After installing, run `setup.exe` and follow the installation wizard instructions.
 Done!